TeskaLabs/asab-iris/README.md

 - **Fallback Mechanism:** In case of errors during message processing, a fallback mechanism is triggered.
 This ensures that the system can still operate or recover gracefully when encountering issues.
 - **General Error Logging:** Any errors during message dispatching are logged as exceptions.
-- **Graceful Shutdown:** The application exits gracefully in case of Kafka connection errors during initialization.

 ### WebHandler Error Handling